houseabsolute/precious/README.md

 Finally, you can specify per-command `include` and `exclude` keys.

+#### How Include and Exclude Are Applied

 When `precious` runs it does the following to determine which commands apply to which paths.

-- The base paths are selected based on the command line option specified.
+- The base files to operate on are selected based on the command line option specified.
+This is one of:
+  - `--all` - All files in the current working directory's tree.
+  - `--git` - All files in the git repo that have been modified.
+  - `--staged` - All files in the git repo that have been staged.
+  - paths passed on the CLI - If a path is a file it is added to the list as-is.
+If the path is a directory then all the files under that directory (recursively) are found.
-- VCS ignore rules are applied to remove paths from this list.
+- VCS ignore rules are applied to remove files from this list.
-- Each command is given either the files or directories from the list of paths, depending on the `run_mode` setting for that command.
-  - If the command's `run_mode` is `root`, then it will get all of the files in all directories and will use those to determine whether to run or not.
-These commands are always run exactly once if any of the files match.
+- The global exclude rules are applied to remove files from this list.
-- The command will check its include and exclude rules.
-The path must match at least one include rule _and_ not match any exclude rules to be accepted.
+- Based on the command's `invoke` key, a list of files to be checked is generated and the command's include/exclude rules are applied.
+To be included, a file must match at least one include rule _and_ not match any exclude rules to be accepted.
-  - If the command is per-file, it matches each path against its rules as is.
+  - If `invoke` is `per-file`, then the rules are applied one file at a time.
+  - If `invoke` is `per-dir`, then if any file in the directory matches the rules, the command will be run on that directory.
-  - If the command is per-directory, it matches the files in the directory against its include and exclude rules.
-If _any_ of the files match the command is run.
-If _none_ of the files match the command is not run.
+  - If `invoke` is `once`, then the are applied to all of the files at once.
+If any one of those files matches the include rule, the command will be run.

 ## Configuration Recommendations

 Here are some recommendations for how to get the best experience with precious.

-### Choosing a Run Mode
+### Choosing How to `invoke` the Command

-Some tools might work equally well with "root" or "dirs" as a the run mode.
+Some commands might work equally well with `invoke` set to either `per-dir` or `invoke`.
 The right run mode to choose depends on how you are using precious.

-In general, if you either have a very small set of directories, _or_ you are running precious on most or all of the directories at once, then the "root" mode will be faster.
+In general, if you either have a very small set of directories, _or_ you are running precious on most or all of the directories at once, then `once` will be faster.

-However, if you have a larger set of directories and you only need to lint or tidy a small subset of these at once, then "dirs" mode will be faster.
+However, if you have a larger set of directories and you only need to lint or tidy a small subset of these at once, then `per-dir` mode will be faster.

 ### Quiet Flags

-Many tools will accept a "quiet" flag of some sort.
-In general, you probably _do not_ want to run tools in a quiet mode with precious.
+Many commands will accept a "quiet" flag of some sort.
+In general, you probably _do not_ want to run commands in a quiet mode with precious.

-In the case of a successful tidy or lint command execution, precious already captures all stdout from the command that it runs.
+In the case of a successful tidy or lint command execution, precious already hides all stdout from the command that it runs.
 If the command fails somehow, precious will print out the command's stdout and stderr output.

 By default, precious treats _any_ output to stderr as an error in the command (as opposed to a linting failure).
 You can use the `ignore_stderr` to specify